 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 Please check out my full disclosure policy here.

-With the Christmas season upon us, do you want to decorate your house to create a festive atmosphere, but don’t know where to start exactly?
+With Christmas season upon us, don’t you want to decorate your house to create a festive atmosphere?

 Just like with my Thanksgiving decorations list, I sat out to find inspiration for simple yet charming Christmas DIY decor ideas that will bring about that atmosphere.

 I only include decor ideas that are cheap and easy to make, so don’t be intimidated even if something on the list looks fancy.